How Effective Are Your Cybersecurity Solutions Against Today’s Threats?

 In cybersecurity, proving effectiveness is especially challenging, as the threats to our systems continue to evolve on a daily basis.
 A helmet that’s shown to protect its wearer from falling debris in 1970 is just as effective in 2020.
 Not so with cybersecurity, where the threats organizations most commonly fight today may have very little in common with what they were fighting just a month ago.

-Join CrowdStrike Chief Technology Officer Michael Sentonas for an open dialog with SE Labs founder and CEO, Simon Edwards, as they explore the realities of cybersecurity product testing.
+CrowdStrike’s Chief Technology Officer Michael Sentonas has an open dialog with SE Labs founder and CEO, Simon Edwards, as they explore the realities of cybersecurity product testing.

 - The importance of independent, open third party testing for the cybersecurity industry